jvoisin/mat2/CONTRIBUTING.md

 Do feel free to pick up [an issue]( https://github.com/jvoisin/mat2/issues ) and to send a pull-request.

-Before sending the pull-request, please do check that everything is fine by running the full test suite in GitLab.
-To do that, after forking mat2 in GitLab, you need to go in Settings -> CI/CD -> Runner and there enable shared runners.

 Mat2 also has unit tests (that are also run in the full test suite).
 You can run them with `python3 -m unittest discover -v`.